Consensys/0x-review/report/1_process.md

 Our review was conducted in two distinct phases, which we refer to as initial and final reviews.
 The initial phase looked at the contract system code as it was provided to us by 0x upon commencement.
 The final review looked at the system code after our recommendations were incorporated.
 Thus each issue has a note about the **resolution**, and our assessment of it.
 (Some fixes were incomplete and other improvements were recommended, so the final review was extended to August 3 as will be described.)

-July 3: review begins (with 1 ConsenSys Diligence member and others ramping up each of the following 2 weeks) on https://github.com/0xProject/contracts/tree/888d5a02573572240f4c55e03238be603c13c469
+**July 3**: review begins (with 1 ConsenSys Diligence member and others ramping up each of the following 2 weeks) on https://github.com/0xProject/contracts/tree/888d5a02573572240f4c55e03238be603c13c469

-July 21: A mid-report, consisting of most of the findings in this report, is presented to the 0x team.
+**July 21**: A mid-report, consisting of most of the findings in this report, is presented to the 0x team.

-July 28: 0x team presented the following updated system, which ConsenSys Diligence used to report resolutions: https://github.com/0xProject/contracts/tree/e51d4dcb4c8e0d93815e9d2a5c511d60ce017870
+**July 28**: 0x team presented the following updated system, which ConsenSys Diligence used to report resolutions: https://github.com/0xProject/contracts/tree/e51d4dcb4c8e0d93815e9d2a5c511d60ce017870

 It was discovered that some fixes were incomplete, as well as other improvements recommended, and on August 3, the 0x team presented, for the purposes of this report, the final system: